kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/synch_01.md

   * Everyone verify they can open a linux command line using SSH on the Virtual Machine: Settings Gear Upper Right => Change Linux Login => jupyter

 - Docker - veryify everyone can run

+- GitHub Classroom
+  * Everyone accept the link for the signup assignment, find their name, wait for signup assignment repo to be created (may take several minutes)
+  * Clone down the signup assignment, create branch, track, stage, commit, push, create pull request.

 - Syllabus